the-gigi/dominion/README.md

 ## Dominion Game engine

-The Dominion game engine is the conceptual game manager it is responsible for the integraity of the game and to manage the player and the workflow of the game.
+The Dominion game engine is the conceptual game manager.
+It is responsible for the integrity of the game and for managing the players and the workflow of the game.
 These aspect include:

 - managing the players
 - transitioning from player to player when turns end
-- check for end of game
+- checking for end of game

 It has the following modules: